Products get free shipping over $75, or $6 flat rate across Canada!

 Scientists think that rosacea can be connected to skin immunity functions (such as from bacteria), or the neurovascular system (since veins and blood vessels are usually involved).

 One other theory is that a specific mite in the skin’s microbiome becomes overactive, and causes rosacea symptoms.
 The mite is called Dermodex.
 Its variant species live on all humans, in the hair follicles, tear glands and sebaceous glands.
 But in rosacea sufferers, there are usually up to four times as many of these mites, which create a sort of imbalance on the skin.
-And, this relates back to the immunity theory.
+This relates back to the immunity theory.

 However, Dermodex populations on the skin don’t explain everything.
 Neither does their interaction with bacteria and immune system imbalances.
 So, it’s hard to cure rosacea by attacking one thing or another.
 The skin is much more complicated than that.

 Some people – especially those with fair skin, and from European descent – are prone to rosacea and redness.
-So, there may be a genetic component at play, too.
+So, there may be a genetic component at play.
 Women are also more likely to develop rosacea than men.
 But, both sexes, and any skin type, can experience this dermal condition.

 While we don’t know the reasons behind rosacea, the medical community recognizes that its sufferers experience lifestyle triggers, which cause flare ups.